RoyMagik/RoyMagik.github.io/_pages/about.md

 ---
 permalink: /
+title: ""
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
-title: ""
 ---

+<span class='anchor' id='about-me'></span>

 # About Me

-I am a master's student at the **Institute of Technology**, majoring in Multimodal Systems.
-Previously, I received my Bachelor of Engineering degree in Computer Science from **FarEast Polytechnic University**.
-My research focuses on **computer vision, multimodal learning, and generative AI systems**.
-I have authored several works on point cloud recognition, sound source localization under noisy environments, and diffusion-based video generation.
-I also led national innovation projects and co-founded collaborative platforms for student research.
-I am open to various forms of academic collaboration and welcome contact via email: linanyudemo@fakemail.com
+I am a Master's student at **Xidian University**, focusing on short video generation.
+Previously, I completed my Bachelor's degree in Computer Science and Technology at **Zhejiang University of Technology**, where I was part of the top 1% innovation experimental class.
+My research primarily revolves around **deep learning, computer vision, and AIGC (Artificial Intelligence Generated Content)**, with a particular emphasis on large models like LLM and Stable Diffusion, including Lora and ControlNet.
+I have hands-on experience in implementing and understanding these models at a fundamental level.
+My achievements include authoring publications in Chinese journals and conferences, having a JCR Q2 paper under review, and holding a patent.
+I also led a national-level innovation project.
+I am open to various forms of academic collaboration and welcome contact via email: 1821698873@qq.com

 # Education

-- **2023.09 – Present**
+- **[MISSING: start date] – Present**
-  Master, Multimodal Systems, Morningstar Institute of Technology, StarCity

-- **2019.09 – 2023.06**
-  Bachelor, Computer Science and Engineering, FarEast Polytechnic University, StarCity
+  Master, [MISSING: major], Xidian University, [MISSING: city]
+- **[MISSING: start date] – [MISSING: end date]** Bachelor, Computer Science and Technology, Zhejiang University of Technology, [MISSING: city]

 # Internship

 - **2023.11 – 2024.04**
-  NLP Research Intern, Nebula AI Lab, StarCity
+  NLP Algorithm Intern, Westlake Xinchen Technology Co., Ltd., [MISSING: city]